OM System OM-3: I tried my older Olympus FL14 flash on my OM-3. It seems like a perfect match both functionally and aesthetically.

 Why would one review this?
 Many photographers prefer to avoid technical discussions about digital cameras.
 They will follow social media advice or their experience to find the best settings for "ISO sensitivity," exposure, and exposure compensation.
 Corporate marketers prefer this state of mind when they design and manage commercial programs like the "size and capture" theory.

 We are reviewing the benefits of having technical conversations versus focusing on specifications.
 My goal is not to critique but to review the benefits technical information adds to our "digital" journey.
-The images in this article were captured with different cameras, like E-Series and M43 Olympus cameras.
+The images in this article were taken with different cameras, like E-Series and M43 Olympus cameras.
 The Enhanced Raw Files from Olympus were converted in Workspace and are best viewed on a large display.
 The converted raw files were exported as 16-bit Tiff files and prepped in PS...

 This is one of the most exciting "minimalist" digital cameras, with fantastic Image Quality and more creative potential than the Fuji X100V.